freezer333/nodecpp-demo/README.md

 A complete SDK and set of examples for using NAN and asynchronous callbacks to stream data between C++ and JavaScript.
 This is the subject of Chapter 7 of the [ebook](http://scottfrees.com/ebooks/nodecpp).

 ## Buffers
-An example of using buffers to move data between JavaScript and a simply image processing C++ addon (converting PNG to BMP using [LodePNG](http://lodev.org/lodepng/)).
+An example of using buffers to move data between JavaScript and a simple image processing C++ addon (converting PNG to BMP using [LodePNG](http://lodev.org/lodepng/)).
 This is covered in Appendix B of the [ebook](http://scottfrees.com/ebooks/nodecpp).

 ## Packaging
 A set of examples for building and distributing reusable addons.
 Covered in Chapter 8 of the [ebook](http://scottfrees.com/ebooks/nodecpp).